nowtryz/SubUnet/README.md

 ![Comparison](paper/img/comparaison.png)

-SubUnet is a Deep Learning Architecture base on unet used for a challenge et Ecole de Technologie Supérieur during the course of Jose Dolz.
+SubUnet is a Deep Learning Architecture based on U-Net used for a challenge at Ecole de Technologie Supérieur during Jose Dolz' class.
 The trained model we submitted ended up in first place.

 The purpose of this challenge was to segment the right ventricle (blue), the left ventricle (orange), and the left ventricle myocardial (green), as you can see in the image above.